 You may see other associations when viewing certain fields like Regions or Ratings.
 These associations are internal for BD and are not editable.

-- Textfield: A basic one-line text field for text entry
+A basic one-line text field for text entry.

-- Select list: A drop-down field with limited choices and a single selection option
+A drop-down field with limited choices and a single selection option.

-- Social Site (Facebook): Allows entry of a Facebook page to create a Like button pointing to that page
+Allows entry of a Facebook page to create a Like button pointing to that page.
+This field says “Like” with a number after it and lets you like the Facebook page without leaving the listing.

-- Social Site (LinkedIn): Allows the entry of a Business LinkedIn profile (only business profiles supported, personal ones do not work) SEE NOTE BELOW ABOUT USING THIS FIELD
+Allows the entry of a Business LinkedIn profile (only business profiles supported, personal ones do not work).
+This field says nothing but takes you to the page in LinkedIn.

-IMPORTANT NOTE about LinkedIn: The LinkedIn field is very particular about what you put in there (because of their API).
-It’s not an URL of your profile.
-What needs to go into the LinkedIn form field of the listing is the company number assigned by LinkedIn.
+The LinkedIn field is very particular about what you put in there (because of their API).
+It’s not a URL of your profile.
+The company number assigned by LinkedIn is required.

 Example: If you follow the link https://www.linkedin.com/company/1480

-You will go to the company page for Apple, Inc and 1480 is the LinkedIn identifier for Apple.
-To add Apple’s page for LinkedIn, put 1480 into the LinkedIn form field of the listing and the button will appear, and let you “follow” the company.
+You will go to the company page for Adobe and 1480 is the LinkedIn identifier for Adobe.
+To add Adobe's page for LinkedIn, put 1480 into the LinkedIn form field of the listing and the button will appear, and let you “follow” the company.
 If you click it it will take you to the LinkedIn company page.

 Field validation options